NM-TAFE/civ-ipriot-in-class-demos/week11/README.md

 - Explain the concept of inheritance and how it promotes code reusability.
 - Teach students how to create a subclass that inherits from a parent class.
+- Introduce some of the pitfalls of inheritance

 ```python
 class Animal: